 Underneath the Garmin Fenix 5x

-Underneath the Garmin Fenix 5x, there’s quite a few changes compared to the Garmin Fenix 3 Sapphire edition and even the Garmin Fenix 3 HR.
+Underneath the Garmin Fenix 5x, there’s quite a few changes compared to the Garmin Fenix 3 Sapphire smartwatch and even the Garmin Fenix 3 HR.
 The heart rate LEDs do not protrude very much (the picture doesn’t do it justice) and the new charging port is interesting.
 I’m in favour of simplicity and I like that the new charging cable is very small.
 However, sometimes when the cable is wiggled during charging, it can disconnect as a “mass storage device”, interestingly, it continues to charge.

 - The sales page falsely advertises the product but in a great way, you actually get more storage than advertised, 14.4GB to be exact.